Fiber Optic Cable Types: Single Mode vs Multimode Fiber Cable

 A: This answer for this question is “no”.
 Multimode fiber and single mode fiber have different core sizes, and the number of light modes that they transmit is also different.
 If you mix the two fibers, or connect them together directly, you’ll lose a large amount of optical loss, resulting in a link flapping or being down.
 Keep in mind that never mix different types of cabling randomly.

-Q: Can I use a multimode transceiver on single mode fiber cable?
+Q: Can I use a multimode transceiver on single mode fiber optic cable?

 A: Generally speaking, the answer is "no".
 Large optical loss will occur if a multimode transceiver is connected with single mode fiber.
 However, the opposite will work.
 For example, 1000BASE-LX single mode SFP can work on multimode fiber cable by using mode conditioning fiber cable.
 Sometimes, fiber media converters also can be used to solve such problems between single mode transceivers and multimode transceivers.

-Q: Single mode vs multimode fiber cable type: which should I choose?
+Q: Single mode vs multimode fiber optic cable type: which should I choose?

 A: When making a decision between single mode and multimode fiber cables, the first factor to consider is the fiber distance which you need actually.
 For example, in a data center, multimode fiber cables are enough for the distance of 300-400 meters.
 While in applications that require distance up to several thousands of meters, the single mode fiber is the best choice.
 And in applications that can use single mode and multimode fiber, other factors like cost and future upgrade requirements should be taken into consideration for your choice.

-From the comparison—single mode vs multimode fiber, it can conclude that single-mode fiber cabling system is suitable for long-reach data transmission applications and widely deployed in carrier networks, MANs and PONs.
+From the comparison between single mode vs multimode fiber optic cable, it can conclude that single-mode fiber cabling system is suitable for long-reach data transmission applications and widely deployed in carrier networks, MANs and PONs.
 Multimode fiber cabling system has a shorter reach and is widely deployed in enterprise, data centers and LANs.
 No matter which one you choose, on the basis of total fiber cost, choosing the one that best suits your network demands is an important task for every network designer.